kajin04/ECSE275_Group1/README.md

 ### Interpretation

 **Positional Accuracy:**
-All three robots demonstrated an average positional error of approximately 0.078–0.080 meters (about 8 cm from the ground truth).
+All three robots demonstrated an average positional error of approximately 0.078–0.080 meters (about 8 cm in the world coordinate).
 Whether this level of accuracy is acceptable depends on the scale of the environment and the required precision.
+The precision can be improved by fine tuning different set thresholds for vison sensors but the set values provided better performance.

 **Success Rates:**
 - Red Robot: 50%
 - Green Robot: 25%
 - Blue Robot: 40%

 These rates show that the robots, operating without communication, only partially succeeded in accurately locating and identifying the scattered blobs.
 This serves as a baseline measure of their autonomous detection and localization capabilities.

-### Considerations for Improvement

-**Without Inter-Robot Communication:**
-These results form a baseline to compare against scenarios where robots can exchange information.
-If inter-robot communication is introduced, we would expect improvements in both success rates and positional accuracy due to shared knowledge of blob locations.

-**Future Work:**
-Additional experiments, larger sample sizes, and robust statistical analyses (e.g., confidence intervals) are necessary to confirm the significance of these findings.
-Future studies will involve comparing these non-communicating robot performance metrics with results obtained when communication protocols are implemented.
+This highlight the weakness of only reliance on visual sensors to capture all components in the environment.

+To improve our success rates, we implemented robot-robot communication by sharing detected blobs(goals) and use potential fields to leverage other robot's vision data and improve the performance.

+### Average Data Collected With Communication